EducationNetworkGroup/si-docs/docs/03-guides/04-database/01-database.md

 Maintaining schema consistency across all instances of `allInOne.sql` is critical.
 Developers who make a change to the database's structure should ensure that change is applied across all repositories.

+> Users should also be aware that KeyCloak has its own database that manages its own concerns.
+Presently, KeyCloak and Science Island a user's `email` to link the user (logging with KeyCloak) to their data saved in `allInOne`.

 ## Entity-Relationship Diagram

 The following ERD can be found in the `Teacher's Portal` repository, and can be editted using [draw.io](https://app.diagrams.net/?src=about).
 Ensure changes made to the structure of the database are reflected in the ERD.